 Since then, the Clarke Cares Foundation has been working in support of The Carter Center to provide nets and education to thousands of families in Nigeria – one of the most endemic countries in Africa for lymphatic filariasis (also known as elephantiasis) and malaria, both deadly and preventable mosquito-borne illnesses.

-Our first net program delivered 38,000 bed nets, and to-date, the Net for Net Project has sent 218,600 nets to needy families.
+Net for Net - Our first net program delivered 38,000 bed nets, and to-date, the Net for Net Project has sent 263,000 nets to needy families.
 And we’re just getting started.

 Most recently, we've partnered with another non-profit, Pure Water for the World.
 This partnership opens up opportunities to better meet our mission in helping to protect people from mosquito and water-borne diseases.
-Expanding our support to areas within Central America and Haiti allows us to be involved with new endeavors that provide critical help in bringing clean drinking water, safe sanitation systems and hygiene education to remote communities.
+Pure Water for the World supports areas within Central America and Haiti and allows us to be involved with new endeavors that provide critical help in bringing clean drinking water, safe sanitation systems and hygiene education to remote communities.
 In Honduras alone over 680,000 people lack access to safe water and over 1 million lack access to basic sanitation.

-Our initial goal is to provide the San Marquitos de Yamales school in Trojes, Honduras, with the necessary funds to provide safe water and sanitation for all of the school children.
+Safe Water Saves Lives - Our first project was helping provide the San Marquitos de Yamales school in Trojes, Honduras, with the necessary funds to provide safe water and sanitation for all of the school children.
+This was an area that had no access to a central water system or basic sanitation facilities.

 Programs: The Foundation’s yearlong programs drive donations and distribute nets to communities in need.
 The Net for Net Project aims to deliver mosquito bed nets to Nigerian families, with Clarke matching each donation.
 Our Safe Water Saves Lives project will be supporting Pure Water for the World programs through various fund-raising events, with Clarke providing additional donations.

 Events: Events are regularly hosted in support of the Foundation to raise funds and spread awareness.
-Successful events include a show at Chicago’s House of Blues in which 700 people attended, as well as affiliate-hosted events like golf outings, church fundraisers and a paddle board outing.
+Successful events include a show at New Orlean's House of Blues in which 700 people attended, as well as affiliate-hosted events like golf outings, church fundraisers and a paddle board outing.

 Internal: Clarke remains actively involved in driving the Foundation’s mission internally, by providing matching gifts for Clarke employees and spreading awareness and interest among customers and colleagues.